aditivir29/AQIR_ADS/README.md

 Synthetic Aperture Radar (SAR) Dataset (ICEYE) https://www.iceye.com/resources/datasets

-For experimental feasibility and consistency, only a subset of images (up to 200 per dataset) is used during simulation, as described in the manuscript.
+For experimental feasibility and consistency with the manuscript, only a subset of images (up to 200 per dataset) is used during simulation.

-Simulation and Reproducibility Notes

-All results are obtained via classical simulation

-Circuit depth, gate count, and noise effects are analytically modeled

-Noise is injected using depth-dependent stochastic perturbations

-No physical quantum processor is used

-No claims are made regarding hardware-level execution

-This repository is provided to support reproducibility, transparency, and reviewer verification of the reported results.